 There are two types of life insurance; term and permanent.
 Term insurance is temporary and for a short “term.”
 Permanent insurance is lifetime coverage and can provide for a long term need, estate and tax issues, legacy issues and can be used as an asset class.

 Before you start looking at the “type” of insurance, make sure you have the right amount of insurance to meet your needs.

 Term insurance is temporary in nature and has no cash value.
-Rates increase every ten or twenty years, eventually becoming prohibitively expensive and policies expire with no cash value.
+This is sometimes referred to as rented insurance.
+Rates increase every ten or twenty years (the “term”), eventually becoming prohibitively expensive and policies expire with no cash value.

 Universal life insurance